eberdellima/chat-room-app/README.md

 ## To do:

-- add return statement for global catches
-- add error handling in routes
 - backup messages temporarily
+- set up messaging queue for push notifications